 - A. The unimpaired continuation of County services is of paramount importance to County residents.
-Therefore, during the term of this Memorandum of Agreement and during the course of the meet and confer process necessary to conclude a successor Agreement to this Memorandum of Agreement, inclusive of completion of the full impasse process (Article IV, Sections 3 and 4, of the San Diego County Labor Relations Ordinance #8588), not to exceed one hundred eighty (180) days from the declaration of impasse or from the expiration of this Memorandum of Agreement, or from any other extensions agreed to by the parties which may extend the period beyond one hundred eighty (180) days, neither the Association nor any employee represented by the Association shall cause, authorize, engage in, or sanction any type of job action which results in less than the full and faithful performance of the duties of employment. - B. An employee who engages in an activity prohibited in subsection A hereinabove, shall not be entitled to any wages or County-paid benefits whatsoever for the period of the job action.
-To effectuate this provision, the County may, subject to reasonable notification and opportunity to state, in writing, the employee's position, make payroll adjustments in individual employee's warrants. - C. In addition to the administrative adjustments authorized by subsection B hereinabove, the County reserves the right to take appropriate disciplinary action for such job action including, but not limited to discharge. - D. If the Board of Supervisors, by majority vote, determines to its satisfaction, that subsection A hereinabove has been violated by the Association, the County may take reasonable action(s), exclusive of decertification, against the Association. - E. The Association, its representatives, and represented County employees shall comply with the provisions of this Memorandum of Agreement and shall make every effort toward inducing all employees in this unit to fully and faithfully perform their duties.
-In the event of any activity prohibited by subsection A hereinabove, the Association, its representative, and represented County employees agree to take appropriate steps necessary to assure compliance with this Memorandum of Agreement.
+Therefore, during the term of this Memorandum of Agreement and during the course of the meet and confer process necessary to conclude a successor Agreement to this Memorandum of Agreement, inclusive of completion of the full impasse process (Article IV, Section 4, of the San Diego County Labor Relations Ordinance), not to exceed one hundred eighty (180) days from the declaration of impasse or from the expiration of this Memorandum of Agreement, or from any other extensions agreed to by the parties which may extend the period beyond one hundred eighty (180) days, neither the Association nor any employee represented by the Association shall cause, authorize, engage in, or sanction any type of job action which results in less than the full and faithful performance of the duties of employment. - B. An employee who engages in an activity prohibited in Paragraph A herein above shall not be entitled to any wages or County-paid benefits whatsoever for the period of the job action.
+To effectuate this provision, the County may, subject to reasonable notification and opportunity to state, in writing, the employee's position, make payroll adjustments in individual employee's warrants.